AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## Release dates {#release-date}

-Release date for Cloud Manager 2024.11.0 in AEM as a Cloud Service is November 7, 2024.
+The release date for Cloud Manager 2024.11.0 in AEM as a Cloud Service is November 7, 2024.

 The next planned release is December 5, 2024.